mdabrowski1990/uds/docs/source/pages/user_guide/can.rst

 CanIdHandler
 ````````````
-:class:`~uds.can.frame.CanIdHandler` class was defined as collection of various helper functions for CAN ID management.
+:class:`~uds.can.frame.CanIdHandler` class was defined as a collection of various helper functions
+for CAN ID management.
 There is no need to create an object, as each contained method us in fact "classmethod".

 *As a user, you would normally never use* :class:`~uds.can.frame.CanIdHandler` *class directly,*